stowler/stowlerGeneralComputing/docs/setupVCSH.md

 git remote show origin
 # ...so remove it:
 git remote rm origin
-# ...and replace it with the new origin from the github repo you just created on-line:
+# ...and replace it with the new origin from the github repo you just created in the browser:
 git remote add origin https://github.com/stowler/mr.git git push -u origin master
 ```